ProgrammeVitam/vitam/sources/ihm-recette/ihm-recette-web-front/README.md

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 A proxy is added on that script in order to redirect /ihm-recette requests to the backend server in proxy.conf.json.
+You can copy the proxy.conf.json.sample to proxy.conf.json in order to make the build work.
 Update target with folowing properties:
 -For http backend:
 "host": ${your_host},